 In the early 2000s, based on several phase III trials, single-agent ChT over BSC was established as the standard of care for first-line therapy of advanced NSCLC patients aged > 70 years [140, 143].
 A recent systematic review identified platinum-based combination ChT as the preferred option for patients > 70 years of age with PS 0-2 and adequate organ function [144].
 Here, data from 13 randomised controlled trials (RCTs) with 1705 patients > 70 years of age showed that the addition of platinum agents resulted in improvement in OS (HR 0.76, 95% CI 0.69-0.85), PFS (HR 0.76, 95% CI 0.61-0.93) and ORR (RR 1.57, 95% CI 1.32-1.85) compared with non-platinum-containing therapy.
 Carboplatin was associated with an OS benefit (HR 0.67, 95% CI 0.59-0.78) whereas cisplatin was not (HR 0.91, 95% CI 0.77-1.08).
 Treatment with platinum-based combinations comes at the expense of more treatment-related morbidity, mainly anaemia, thrombocytopaenia, emesis, diarrhoea and peripheral neuropathy; this should be weighed against the expected survival benefit.
 It is noteworthy that those RCTs that included formal QoL analysis found no difference in QoL between treatment with platinum-based combinations or single agents in this population [137, 145].
 Nevertheless, concerns about treatment-related toxicity in the elderly population has led to the study of comprehensive geriatric assessment (CGA) as a selection tool for treatment with either platinum-based regimens, single-agent therapy or BSC based on patient's fitness or frailty.
 The sole prospective randomised trial reported failed to demonstrate an improvement in time to treatment failure and OS for advanced NSCLC patients > 70 years when treatment (carboplatin doublet, single-agent ChT or BSC) was allocated based on CGA alone or a combination of PS and age.
 Also, the incidence of grade 3-4 toxicities was not different between the two arms in this study [46].
 Carboplatin-based doublet ChT is recommended in eligible elderly patients with PS 0-2 and with adequate organ function [I, A].
+The addition of a checkpoint inhibitor to this regimen has not been formally and specifically evaluated in elderly PS 0-1 patients, but might be preferred, in absence of any signal of toxicity excess from immunotherapy in this population.
+In PS 2, independent of age, insufficient data are available to-date on the use of checkpoint inhibitors for these patients, but ChT and immunotherapy combination shall however be considered [III, B].
 For those patients not eligible for doublet ChT, single-agent ChT remains the standard of care [I, B].